PubInv/euler-notebook/README.md

 Static assets to be served by the web server are placed in the <tt>server/public</tt>directory.

+## Developing with Wolfram Functionality for Free

+MathTablet hopes to use a plug-in strategy; at present, we are leveraging the computer algebra system and graphing capabilities of Wolfram Technology (i.e., Mathematica.)
+We also use MathJS, but as of this writing our main work is via wolframscript.

+If you pay for Mathematica, you can develop on your home machine as we (David and Rob) do.
+Happily, Wolfram now offers a [free-of-charge development license](https://blog.stephenwolfram.com/2019/05/launching-today-free-wolfram-engine-for-developers/) for key pieces for pre-production use.
+MathTablet is currently an experimental open-source system in pre-alpha development, so we believe it definitely qualifies.
+This means that you can develop for MathTablet without paying a license fee.

+To do this you will need to install two pieces of Wolfram technology: the [engine](https://www.wolfram.com/engine/) and [wolframscript](http://www.wolfram.com/wolframscript/?source=nav).
+This requires you to create an account at Wolfram and follow the instructions for installation and activation.
+We have mocha unit test for wolframscript which should allow you to confirm when it is probably installed.

 ## Running Mocha tests

 There is a set of Mocha unit tests in <tt>server/test</tt> subdirectory.
 To run them: